ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping/index.md

 - Sorting works out of the box in each of these group column.
 You can test this by clicking on the group column header.

-- The country and sport columns used for grouping are hidden so that we don't show redundant information.
+- The country and year columns used for grouping are hidden so that we don't show redundant information.
 This is done by setting `colDef.hide = true`.

 <grid-example title='Multi Auto Column Group' name='multi-auto-column-group' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"] }'></grid-example>